CurveDocs/curve-docs/docs/crvUSD/priceaggregator.md

-<h1>PriceAggregator</h1>

-The AggregatorStablePrice contract is designed to **aggregate the prices of crvUSD based on multiple Curve Stableswap pools**.
-This price is primarily used as an oracle for calculating the interest rate but also for [PegKeepers](../crvUSD/pegkeepers/overview.md) to determine whether to mint and deposit or withdraw and burn.

-!!!deploy "Contract Source & Deployment"
+<h1>Price Aggregator</h1>

+The `AggregateStablePrice.vy` contract is designed to **get an aggregated price of crvUSD based on multiple multiple stableswap pools weighted by their TVL**.

+!!!github "GitHub"
-    Source code is available on [:material-github: Github](https://github.com/curvefi/curve-stablecoin/blob/master/contracts/price_oracles/AggregateStablePrice2.vy).
+    There are three iterations of the `AggregateStablePrice` contract.
+Source code for the contracts can be found on [:material-github: GitHub](https://github.com/curvefi/curve-stablecoin/tree/master/contracts/price_oracles).
 Relevant contract deployments can be found [here](../references/deployed-contracts.md#curve-stablecoin).

+This aggregated price of crvUSD is used in multiple different components in the system such as in [monetary policy contracts](./monetarypolicy.md), [PegKeepers](../crvUSD/pegkeepers/overview.md) or [oracles for lending markets](../lending/contracts/oracle-overview.md).

 ---

 # **Calculations**

-The `PriceAggregator` contract calculates the weighted average price of crvUSD across multiple liquidity pools, considering only those pools with sufficient liquidity (`MIN_LIQUIDITY` = 100,000 * 10**18).
-This calculation is based on the exponential moving-average (EMA) of the Total Value Locked (TVL) for each pool, determining the liquidity considered in the price aggregation.
+The `AggregateStablePrice` contract calculates the **weighted average price of crvUSD across multiple liquidity pools**, considering only those pools with sufficient liquidity (`MIN_LIQUIDITY = 100,000 * 10**18`).
+The calculation is based on the **exponential moving average (EMA) of the Total-Value-Locked (TVL)** for each pool, determining the liquidity considered in the price aggregation.

 ## **EMA TVL Calculation**

-The price calculation begins with determining the EMA of the TVL from different Curve Stableswap liquidity pools using the `_ema_tvl` function.
-This internal function computes the EMA TVLs based on the following formula, which adjusts for the time since the last update to smooth out short-term volatility in the TVL data, providing a more stable and representative average value over the specified time window (`TVL_MA_TIME` set to 50,000 seconds):
+The price calculation starts with determining the EMA of the TVL from different Curve Stableswap liquidity pools using the `_ema_tvl` function.
+This internal function computes the EMA TVLs based on the formula below, which adjusts for the time since the last update to smooth out short-term volatility in the TVL data, providing a more stable and representative average value over the specified time window (`TVL_MA_TIME = 50000`):

 $$\alpha =
     \begin{cases}